Neil Cox

-Neil James Cox (born 8 October 1971) is an English former professional footballer and manager who was last in charge of EFL League Two side Scunthorpe United.
+Neil James Cox (born 8 October 1971) is an English former professional footballer and manager who is the assistant manager of National League club York City.
 A defender capable of playing at centre or right-back, he made over 500 appearances in the Football League during his career and was capped at Under-21 level by England.
 He began his career at Scunthorpe United as a youth player and was eventually offered a professional contract by the club, breaking into the first-team soon after.
 In 1991, Cox joined First Division side Aston Villa for a fee of £400,000, going on to make over 50 appearances for the side in all competitions, including playing in the club's victory over Manchester United in the 1994 Football League Cup Final, but struggled to establish himself in the first-team.

 In 1994, he joined Middlesbrough, becoming the first player to break the £1 million transfer fee mark for the club.
 He made over 100 appearances for Middlesbrough, including playing in his second League Cup final in 1997, before moving to Bolton Wanderers in 1997 for £1.5 million.
 After two seasons at Bolton, Cox joined Watford.
 After a difficult start with the Hornets, which included being placed on the transfer list, Cox went on to captain the side and made over 200 appearances in all competitions for the club.

 His final Football League club was then League One outfit Crewe Alexandra.
 Cox retired from professional football in 2008, going on to become a property developer in Portugal.
 Cox subsequently returned to the game in 2010 after being appointed manager of Leek Town.
 When the club had injury concerns Cox registered himself as a player with the league, making 4 appearances.
 Cox was in charge just one season before resigning for personal reasons.
 In October 2012, Cox joined Football League Two club AFC Wimbledon as assistant manager to former Watford teammate Neal Ardley.
 He left with Ardley on 12 November 2018.
 On 7 August 2020, Cox was appointed first team manager of Scunthorpe United.
+On 8 September 2023, he was confirmed as assistant manager of York City.